orcwg/orcwg/governance/working-mode.md

 When a SIG intends to create specifications, a related Specification Project will be created.
 This related Specification Project will serve as an umbrella project for all of the specifications that this SIG intends to create.

+### Task forces

+SIGs can form task forces that focus on a particular topic for a fixed period of time.

+A task force must must have one or more leads, an area of focus, a set of deliverables, and an end date by which it must present its deliverables and recommendations to the SIG and/or request an extension.

+A task force's proceedings are public.

+Task forces do not have any decision-making authority.
+Their role is advisory.
+Their deliverables do not represent the consensus of the SIG nor of the WG unless the SIG or WG formally adopts them.

 ### Deliverables plan

 When appropriate, a SIG will create a deliverables plan.